 Inclusion will be achieved through analysis and assessment of children’s needs, by monitoring the quality of teaching and the standards of pupils’ achievements and by setting targets for improvement.
 Learning for all children is given equal priority and available resources are used to maximum effect.

-All children, including those who have been identified as more able/gifted and talented will be given opportunities within lessons and through extra-curricular activities to use and develop their gifts and talents.
+All children, including those who have been identified as SEN or more able/gifted and talented will be given opportunities within lessons and through extra-curricular activities to use and develop their gifts and talents.